xiquan-li/MeanAudio/README.md

 </p>
 </div>

+## News 🔥
+[Update Aug.
+17, 2025] We present a new variant of MeanAudio: [meanaudio-s-full](https://huggingface.co/AndreasXi/MeanAudio/blob/main/meanaudio_s_full.pth): a 120M latent flow transformer trained with the MeanFlow objective on ~10,000 hours of audio data sourced from AudioCaps, AudioSet, WavCaps, VGGSound, MusicCaps, and LP-MusicCaps.
+It achieves state-of-the-art performance in single-step text-to-audio generation while being more stable and controllable.

 ## Overview
 MeanAudio is a novel MeanFlow-based model tailored for fast and faithful text-to-audio generation.
 It can synthesize realistic sound in a single step, achieving a real-time factor (RTF) of 0.013 on a single NVIDIA 3090 GPU.
 Moreover, it also demonstrates strong performance in multi-step generation.